 Parent educators play a key role in supporting families in Oregon.
 They need opportunities for professional development, networking and to learn best practices.

 - Oregon Parenting Education Network (OrPEN) – The goal of the OrPEN community of professionals is to build and maintain an organization that supports the hard work of Oregon Parenting Educators.
 It is provided by the Oregon Parenting Education Cooperative (OPEC).
-See the Calendar of Training for parent educators in Oregon.
-This includes the Achieve OnDemand online home visiting training.

 - Early Learning and Kindergarten Guidelines are for everyone who interacts with children ages 3-6.
 They cover five areas: approaches to learning, social-emotional development, literacy, mathematics, and language and communication.
 It is available in four other languages besides English.